About Ms. Naderi

-Marjan Naderi is an Afghan-American poet, performer, educator, and neuropsychology researcher who uses her voice and scholarship to bridge art, cultural memory, and trauma-informed care.
-A former D.C.
-Youth Poet Laureate and seven-time National Poetry Slam Master, she has performed at The White House, Madison Square Garden, The Library of Congress, The Kennedy Center, and Lincoln Center.
-Her contributions were commemorated in 2021 when she was monumentalized by The Strathmore Center for the Performing Arts.
+Marjan Naderi is an Afghan-American educator, poet, and neuropsychology researcher who uses her voice and scholarship to bridge art, cultural memory, and trauma-informed care.
+D.C.
+Youth Poet Laureate Emeritus and seven-time National Poetry Slam Winner, Naderi has performed at The White House, Madison Square Garden, The Library of Congress, The Kennedy Center, and Lincoln Center.

 Her work has been featured by The Washington Post, NPR, NBC News, and more.
 She has collaborated with global and national institutions such as Nike, the United Nations’ Girl Up Campaign, and the National Endowment for the Arts, channeling her poetry toward advocacy for refugee empowerment, mental health awareness, and gender justice.

-Naderi’s debut chapbook, Bloodline, sold out shortly after release and is now included in curricula at institutions like the University of Virginia and the University of Wisconsin–Madison.
-As an educator and curriculum designer, she has led youth-centered workshops nationwide and founded the Washington International Academy Library—continuing to expand library access in underserved communities.
+Naderi’s debut chapbook, Bloodline, sold out shortly after release and is now included in curricula at institutions like the University of Virginia, the University of Wisconsin–Madison, and Brown University.
+As an educator and curriculum designer, she has led youth-centered workshops with L.M.S. voice, and founded the Washington International Academy Library in 2016 and continuing to expand library access in underserved communities.

 Her research at the University of Virginia spans Islamic psychology, contemplative neuroscience, and trauma recovery among Afghan refugee populations.
 She is developing clinical models that integrate Dhikr (Islamic rhythmic remembrance) with evidence-based PTSD treatments, combining cultural traditions with contemporary neuropsychological frameworks.
 Her interdisciplinary work engages psychology, religious studies, and community health, with the aim of building trauma-informed care that is both scientifically rigorous and culturally rooted.

-Currently, Naderi is advancing this research while continuing to design curricula, mentor emerging poets, and build community-centered arts and healing initiatives across the U.S. and Afghan diaspora.
+Currently, Naderi is advancing this research while continuing to design county wide English and Language Arts curricula, mentor emerging poets, and build community-centered arts and healing initiatives across the U.S. and Afghan diaspora.

 CGTN